What is familial malignant melanoma?

 A person with a hereditary risk of melanoma has a greatly increased risk of developing melanoma during his or her lifetime.

 There is also an increased risk of pancreatic cancer in families with familial melanoma and CDKN2A mutations, but this is relatively rare.
 Brain tumors have also been reported in a few families.
+In people with xeroderma pigmentosum, there is also an increased risk of other skin cancers, such as squamous and basal cell carcinomas.
+In people with the BRCA2 mutation, there is an increased risk of breast and ovarian cancer in women, prostate cancer in men, and pancreatic cancer in both men and women.

 What are the screening options for familial melanoma?